 You may also give Insightly a try, as it has more features than Pipedrive’s CRM.

 Their software integrates with your favorite tools and apps, like Evernote, Gmail, MailChimp, Quotient, Proposify, Box, Xero, iCloud, and so many more.

 Insightly even has mobile features since customers never stop moving, nor do your marketers or sales team.

 Their business intelligence dashboard is shareable among fellow teammates, and it also has such features as goal progression, drag-and-drop functionality, sales leaderboards, revenue, projections, wins, leads, contacts, opportunities, open projects, and a calendar.

-Insightly’s CRM is not free to use, and the company mentions offering three different CRM plans for companies at different levels of growth.
+Insightly’s CRM is not free to use even though they do offer a free trial, and the company mentions offering three different CRM plans for companies at different levels of growth.